-You will then receive a second medication into your bladder called gemcitabine, which is also a chemotherapy to treat bladder cancer.
+You are about to receive a medication into your bladder called gemcitabine, which is a chemotherapy to treat bladder cancer.
 This is done by inserting a catheter into the bladder and then instilling the gemcitabine through the catheter and into the bladder.
 Then the catheter is removed.
-At this time, you can either remain in the clinic (waiting area) or you can leave the clinic.
+This is called a bladder instillation.